East Anglia Curriculum and Academic Programmes

 –ICT and touch-typing are integrated throughout the school and include the use of a range of software specifically written for students with learning challenges;

-–Students are guided in discovering their own learning styles and actively participate in developing strategies to compensate for weaknesses and to capitalize on strengths;
+–Students are guided in discovering their own learning styles and actively participate in developing strategies to help them access their learning

 –Students develop skills, strategies and attitudes necessary for independent learning relative to their ages and abilities;